Margin-based sampling in high dimensions: When being active is less efficient than staying passive: Experiments

 \subsection{Methodology}

-We split each dataset into a test set and a training set.
-In all experiments, the training set is then randomly divided into a labeled seed set $\Dseed$ of fixed size $\nseed = 6$ (see Appendix~\ref{sec:appendix_larger_seed} for experiments with larger seed sets) and the covariates of the remaining training samples constitute the unlabeled set $\Dunl$.
+We split each dataset into a test and training set.
+In all experiments, we sample a labeled seed set $\Dseed$ of fixed size $\nseed = 6$ from the training set (see Appendix~\ref{sec:appendix_larger_seed} for experiments with larger $\nseed$).
+The covariates of the remaining training samples constitute the unlabeled set $\Dunl$. \looseness=-1

 In practice, one seeks to find the sampling strategy that performs best for a fixed seed set $\Dseed$ and labeling budget $\nlab$.
-To provide an extensive experimental analysis, in this work we compare U-AL (Algorithm~\ref{algo:us}) and PL over a large number of configurations of $(\Dseed, \nlab)$.
+To provide an extensive experimental analysis, in this work we compare M-AL (Algorithm~\ref{algo:us}) and PL over a large number of configurations of $(\Dseed, \nlab)$.
 We repeatedly draw different seed sets uniformly at random (10 or 100 draws, depending on the experiment) and consider all integer values in $[\nseed, d/4]$ as the labeling budget $\nlab$, where $d$ is the ambient dimension of the dataset.\footnote{The value $d/4$ is chosen only for illustration purposes.
 Since for the \emph{real-sim} dataset $d>20,000$, we set the maximum labeling budget to $\nlab = 3,000 < d/4$ for computational reasons. }

 At each querying step, we use L-BFGS \citep{liu89} to train a linear classifier by minimizing the average logistic loss on the labeled dataset collected until then.
 Appendix~\ref{sec:appendix_reg} shows the same high-dimensional phenomenon for $\ell_1$- or $\ell_2$-regularized classifiers.